About

 Bridget Sweeney (She/Her)

 From a young age, Bridget has dedicated her professional life to teaching.
-She is currently studying at Montgomery Community College to get her degree in education.
-Since her senior year of high school, Bridget has worked at two local preschools, both as an assistant and as a teacher.
-She has also been a full time nanny for over a year.
-Bridget has been involved in theater on and off stage since middle school.
-She was a member of the North Penn High School Theater and Thespian troupes for her three years there.
+She is currently studying at West Chester University working toward a degree in Education.
+Bridget has been involved in theater on and off stage since middle school and was a member of the North Penn High School Theater and Thespian troupes.
 Now, she is so excited to combine her two passions by teaching kids about the joy of theater at LCA!

 Meghan Malloy (She/Her)

-Meghan Malloy is excited to join the LCA team!
+Meghan Malloy loves being a part of the LCA team!
 Meghan holds a BFA in Acting/Minor in Musical Theater from Point Park Conservatory in Pittsburgh.
 Acting credits include Fugard’s My Children!
 My Africa!
 (Wilma, Barrymore nomination), Sarah Ruhl’s Dead Man’s Cell Phone (Actors Theater of Phoenix) and Shanley’s Doubt (Pittsburgh Irish & Classical), among other regional theater credits.
 Prior to parenthood, Meghan taught acting for 9 years at the Walnut Street Theatre.
 She also taught and directed for the renowned children’s theatre program, Upper Darby Summer Stage.
 Locally, she has taught dialect workshops and leads dialect coaching for full-scale productions.
 As a playwright, Meghan’s work has been given staged readings by New Feathers Productions and Playmate Playwrights.
-Visit www.meghanmalloy.org for more information about her work as a theatre artist.
+Meghan can usually be found on Zoom doing dialect coaching for actors and productions.
+Visit www.meghanmalloy.com for more information about her work as a theatre artist.

 Our Mission